wunan3/Manifold-reconstruction-via-Gaussian-processes/README.md

 4 RP3.mat

 The RP3 dataset in the paper.
 X is the noisy dataset.
-M11 is a large clean dataset on the torus in order to check the GRMSE defined in the paper.
+M0 and M1 are the denoised outputs after the first and the second rounds of the iteration respectively.
+M2 consists of 12000 interpolations.
+The users may apply the formula in the paper to generate huge clean data set on RP3 and check the GRMSE of the outputs.

 5 Spectrum.mat